-But first, an introduction to Coca itself.
+But first, let’s start with an introduction to El Coca itself.

 The Amazon Gateway of Coca, Ecuador

-El Coca is a small jungle town in the Amazon Rainforest of Ecuador.
+This is also the gateway for Amazon lodges in Ecuador.
 The town is most often reached by visitors on a short 40 minute connecting flight from Quito.

 This is where the Amazon River forms to begin its journey across South America to the Atlantic Ocean.
-The river feeds the world’s largest container of wildlife, the Amazon Rainforest, which covers 40% of the continent.
+The river feeds the world’s largest container of wildlife, the Amazon Rainforest.
+Impressively, this rainforest covers 40% of the continent.

 La Selva Lodge

-Napo Wildlife Center
+The Napo Wildlife Center

 You will also enjoy very comfortable suites with 24/7 electricity provided by solar panels, ceiling fans, private bathrooms with hot water, and a private balcony with views of the lake and rainforest.

 You will visit the Yasuni clay lick to see different colorful parakeets, learn about the Kichwa Añangu community who are your hosts at the lodge, enjoy guided walks around the different trails, and canoe the black waters of the Añangucocha lagoon to see different animals.

 Positioned in a private reserve of the Ecuadorian Amazon, Sani Lodge sits in 40,000 hectares (100,000 acres) of untouched rainforest near the Napo River.
 The lodge is owned and managed by the Sani Isla community who will be your hosts in this incredible area of Amazonia.

 Enjoy guided walks through the rainforest to find several different monkeys, interesting birds, rainforest flowers, and the black caiman on night adventures.
 You will also climb the 36 meter (108 ft.) high Sani Lodge canopy tower to look over the rainforest, which is a great place to spot parrots, toucans, hummingbirds, and colorful tanagers.

-Meals at Sani Lodge are served in the open air dining room that provides great views over the beautiful lake.
-Of an evening, enjoy a drink at the bar, which also opens up to provide some fantastic views.
-This is the best place at the lodge to spot different birds and binoculars are available at the bar to see some different species.
+Meals at Sani Lodge are served in the open-air dining room, which provides great views over a beautiful lake.
+Of an evening, enjoy a drink at the bar while enjoying the rainforest sounds.
+This is the best place at the lodge to spot different birds and binoculars are available at the bar to see different species.

-An eco-lodge and community focused experience, the Yachana Lodge is a great lodge to learn how local people in the Amazon live their day to day lives.
+An eco-lodge and community focused experience, the Yachana Lodge is a great lodge to learn how local people in the Amazon live their day-to-day lives.
 Enjoy comfortable cabins to explore the region with guides from the local community.

 The environmentally conscious construction of the cabins provide great views of the rainforest and river.
 You can enjoy guided walks to see medicinal plants, trees, vines, and flowers and your local guide will provide information on different flora and fauna.
 Although you will visit both primary and secondary forest where you will see different animals and many different birds, the focus of this experience is more on the culture of the local communities.